-- a Play Therapist in school has been trained, whose recommendations now support the setting up of Anxiety Responses to help staff recognise, understand and develop strategies to support children when displaying low level anxieties/distress to avoid escalation
+- The Leading Practitioner for Behaviour for Learning supports the setting up of Anxiety Responses to help staff recognise, understand and develop strategies to support children when displaying low level anxieties/distress to avoid escalation

 - Maslow’s Hierarchy of Need plays an underpinning role in getting children ready for learning with consideration of:

 3. Love, friendship and belonging

 If a child is hungry, upset, uncomfortable or in pain then learning will be compromised.
 We use many different approaches, which are planned and personalised to the child’s needs at the time.
 We develop strategies in meeting the child’s needs ensuring that our knowledge of each individual is reflected upon and their presentation on a daily bases is taken into account.
 For example if a child arrives in school in discomfort, we will use their physiotherapy guidelines in helping to re-position them and ensure that they are comfortable and ready for learning.

 All pupils have individual Anxiety Responses within their Personalised Learning Plan (PLP).